apache/sedona/README.md

 GeoSpark so far provides spatial range query, join query and KNN query in SRDDs.

+## How to modify GeoSpark source code (For Java developers)

+### Prerequisites

+1. Apache Hadoop 2.4.0 and later
+2. Apache Spark 1.2.1 and later
+3. JDK 1.7
+4. Maven 2
+5. JTS Topology Suite version 1.13

+### Steps

+1. Create Java Maven project
+2. Add the dependecies of Apache Hadoop, Spark and JTS Topology Suite
+3. Put the java files in your your Maven project
+4. Go ahead to modify GeoSpark source code!

 ## Publication

-Jia Yu, Jinxuan Wu, Mohamed Sarwat. ["A Demonstration of GeoSpark: A Cluster Computing Framework for Processing Big Spatial Data"](). (demo paper) In Proceeding of IEEE International Conference on Data Engineering ICDE 2016, Helsinki, FI, May 2016
+Jia Yu, Jinxuan Wu, Mohamed Sarwat. ["A Demonstration of GeoSpark: A Cluster Computing Framework for Processing Big Spatial Data"](). (demo paper) To appear at IEEE International Conference on Data Engineering ICDE 2016, Helsinki, FI, May 2016

 Jia Yu, Jinxuan Wu, Mohamed Sarwat. ["GeoSpark: A Cluster Computing Framework for Processing Large-Scale Spatial Data"](http://www.public.asu.edu/~jiayu2/geospark/publication/GeoSpark_ShortPaper.pdf). (short paper) In Proceeding of the ACM International Conference on Advances in Geographic Information Systems ACM SIGSPATIAL GIS 2015, Seattle, WA, USA November 2015

 ## Acknowledgement

-GeoSaprk makes use of JTS Plus (An extended JTS Topology Suite Version 1.14) for some geometrical computations.
+GeoSaprk makes use of JTS Topology Suite Version 1.13 for some geometrical computations.

-Please refer to [JTS Topology Suite website](http://tsusiatsoftware.net/jts/main.html) and [JTS Plus](https://github.com/jiayuasu/JTSplus) for more details.
+Please refer [JTS Topology Suite website](http://tsusiatsoftware.net/jts/main.html) for more details.
 ## Contact

 ### Contributors